SourMesen/Mesen/Docs/content/configuration/Preferences.md

 **Pause when a movie finishes playing**: When enabled, the emulator will automatically pause when a movie ends its playback.

-**Pause emulation when in background**: When enabled, the emulator will automatically pause when in the background.

 **Allow input when in background**: When enabled, gamepad input can still be used even if the window is in the background. *This does not work for keyboard key bindings.*

+**Pause when in**:

+* **Background**: When enabled, the emulator will automatically pause when in the background.
+* **Menu and config dialogs**: When enabled, the emulator will automatically pause when in menus or configuration dialogs.
+* **Debugging tools**: When enabled, the emulator will automatically pause when in debugging tools.

 ### Misc.
 Settings ###